bookqaq/010-record-api/README.md

 ##### If not support, How to edit your plugin

-~~open your iidx@asphyxia folder, change below~~

-find a zip named iidx-asphyxia-v1.4.4_a4.zip, remember to do a backup.
+find a zip named iidx-asphyxia-v1.4.4_a12.zip, remember to do a backup.

 #### Other server